 Note: The time stamp attached to the first profile acquired just after the Trigger event is always 0 and should be considered as the time origin.

-10.4.1 Field labeled "Keep all profiles"
+10.4.1 Button labeled "Keep all profiles"

-If the field labeled "Keep all profiles" is unchecked:

-When more than one sequence has been entered in the field named "Repeat the sequence" UDOP will open the record panel to allow the user the visualize and select the profiles to keep.
+If the field labeled "Keep all profiles" is unchecked, UDOP will open the record panel to allow the user the visualize and select the profiles to keep in the acquired sequence.